How to Recarpet Your Cat Tower

 Attach the gliders to the base.

-It may have that “new carpet” smell, so, it would be good if you can put the tower somewhere to air out for a couple of days.
-Then find a good location for final approval.
+It may have that “new carpet” smell, so it would be good if you can put the tower somewhere to air out for a couple of days.
+Then, find a good location for your cat's stamp of approval.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.